bodo-ai/Bodo/benchmarks/nyc_taxi/README.md

-# Benchmarks

-## NYC Taxi Monthly Trips with Precipitation
+# NYC Taxi Monthly Trips with Precipitation

 For this benchmark, we adapt [an example data science workload](https://github.com/toddwschneider/nyc-taxi-data/blob/c65ad8332a44f49770644b11576c0529b40bbc76/citibike_comparison/analysis/analysis_queries.sql#L1) into a pandas workload that reads from a public S3 bucket and calculates the average trip duration and number of trips based on features like weather conditions, pickup and dropoff location, month, and whether the trip was on a weekday.